Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Introduction

 The Kardar-Parisi-Zhang (KPZ) universality class governs a broad range of non-equilibrium fluctuation phenomena in one spatial dimension, including stochastic interface growth, interacting particle systems, and directed polymers in random media (DPRM)~\cite{kardar1986dynamic,halpinhealy1995kinetic,kriecherbauer2010pedestrian,corwin2012kpz,takeuchi2018appetizer}.
 Beyond model-specific details, KPZ systems share a characteristic scaling structure: For growing interfaces, typical height fluctuations initially grow in time as $t^{\beta}$ with $\beta=1/3$, spatial correlations spread as $t^{1/z}$ with dynamic exponent $z=3/2$, ultimately saturating at finite size with roughness exponent $\alpha=\beta z$~\cite{kardar1986dynamic,halpinhealy1995kinetic,kriecherbauer2010pedestrian,takeuchi2018appetizer}.
 An equivalent formulation of the same universality class is provided by directed polymers in random media (DPRM), in which one studies a directed path propagating through a quenched random energy landscape; the logarithm of its partition function defines a free energy whose fluctuations obey the same $t^{1/3}$ scaling, while the transverse wandering of the polymer endpoint scales as $t^{2/3}$.

 A central insight of the modern theory is that KPZ universality in $1+1$ dimensions contains distinct one-point fluctuation subclasses, selected by geometry and boundary conditions (or, for full-line growth, by initial data) \cite{prahofer2000universal,baik2000limiting,corwin2012kpz,takeuchi2018appetizer}.
-For curved (droplet) geometry, the properly centered and scaled height/free-energy fluctuations converge to the Tracy-Widom GUE distribution \cite{johansson2000shape,tracywidom1994airy,sasamoto2010exact,amir2011continuum}.
-For flat geometry, the limiting law is Tracy-Widom GOE \cite{prahofer2000universal,tracywidom1996orthogonal}.
-For stationary geometry, obtained by imposing a two-sided Brownian initial profile, the limiting one-point law is the Baik-Rains distribution \cite{baik2000limiting,prahofer2000universal}.
-In half-space settings, the presence of a boundary introduces additional subclasses; in particular, at the appropriate boundary condition, one obtains Tracy-Widom GSE fluctuations \cite{sasamoto2004halfspace,imamura2004external,tracywidom1996orthogonal}.
+For curved (droplet) geometry, the properly centered and scaled height/free-energy fluctuations converge to the Tracy--Widom law associated with the Gaussian unitary ensemble (GUE) \cite{johansson2000shape,tracywidom1994airy,sasamoto2010exact,amir2011continuum}.
+For flat geometry, the limiting form is the Tracy--Widom law associated with the Gaussian orthogonal ensemble (GOE) \cite{prahofer2000universal,tracywidom1996orthogonal,calabreseLeDoussal2012flat}.
+For stationary geometry, obtained by imposing a two-sided Brownian initial profile, the limiting one-point law is the Baik--Rains distribution \cite{baik2000limiting,prahofer2000universal}.
+In half-space settings, the presence of a boundary introduces additional subclasses; in particular, an absorbing or sufficiently repulsive wall yields the Tracy--Widom law associated with the Gaussian symplectic ensemble (GSE) \cite{sasamoto2004halfspace,imamura2004external,tracywidom1996orthogonal,gueudreLeDoussal2012hardwall}.
+(Here GUE, GOE, and GSE refer to the random-matrix ensembles whose soft-edge laws appear in the KPZ problem; the transfer-matrix product studied below is not itself sampled from one of these invariant ensembles.)
 Different KPZ subclasses can compete and lead to crossovers when distinct growth sectors are coupled, as shown for growth on crossing substrates with various subclass pairings \cite{SaberiDashtiNaserabadiKrug2019}.
 These results provide one of the clearest examples of universal fluctuation laws controlled by geometry rather than microscopic dynamics.

 Traditionally, these subclasses are realized through distinct dynamical settings: different initial data, boundary geometries, or half-space constructions are imposed at the level of the growth process itself.
 In this sense, the canonical one-point laws appear as outcomes of separate evolutions, each tailored to a particular geometry.